 - Support for more types of measurements.
 Choose ems, rems, percentages, vh, vw, and more.
 Adjust the line heights for your texts, etc.

-Other than the mentioned features for blocks editors, WordPress 5.5 will also bring more than 1,500 useful improvements to the block editor experience.
+Other than the mentioned features for blocks editors, WordPress 5.5 has also brought more than 1,500 useful improvements to the block editor experience.

-XML Sitemaps are scheduled to be included in WordPress 5.5 and enabled by default.
+XML Sitemaps are now included in WordPress 5.5 and enabled by default.

 These Sitemaps help the webmaster to inform the search engine which URLs of your site it can crawl.
 They are essential to search engines discovering the content on your site.
 Your site’s home page, posts, pages, custom post types, and more will be included to improve your site’s visibility.